eag1ex/x-utils-es/readme.md

 /**SECTION: LOGGING **/

 /**
+ * - disable/enable individual log types
+ * @affects `log, warn,error, onerror, errorTrace, stack`
+ * @param logType:string can specify switch logtype to enable or disable,:log,warm,error,onerror
+ * @param logMode:string on/off, what to do for each logType
+ * @returns boolean:true/false
+ * **/

+loggerSetting('log', 'off') // disables all future calls to any log() method loggerSetting('warn', 'off')// disables all future calls to any warn() method loggerSetting('error', 'off') // disables all future calls to any error/onerror() methods

+// if disabled before will be enabled again loggerSetting('log', 'on') loggerSetting('warn', 'on') loggerSetting('error', 'on')

+/**
  * - disable all future logs from showing
+ * - loggerSetting(...) need to be handled individually
  * @affects `log, warn,error, onerror, errorTrace, stack`
  * **/
 disableLogging()